 Alternative Character Interpretation: ThisCracked article deconstructs the entire movie and makes you wonder whether or not Glinda is in fact the real villain here.
 The idea is that she's subtly manipulating Dorothy to serve as an assassin, setting her on a path that she knows will directly lead to her killing off all of the Witches who oppose Glinda, as well as end up making the Wizard decide to leave Oz forever.
 In the end, who is left and ready to assume control as the all-high overlord of Oz?
 Glinda!

-In hindsight fans of the movie have been wondering whether the Wicked Witch really is as bad as she seems.
-A child came out of nowhere and murdered her sister, so don't you think she'd be upset?
+In hindsight, fans of the movie have been wondering whether the Wicked Witch really is as bad as she seems.
+A child came out of nowhere and killed her sister (though this doesn't seem to concern her much) and then denied her the right to said sister's most powerful possession, so she has a legitimate gripe.
 The combined with the above interpretation makes the movie quite interesting.

 Was it all in Dorothy's head or did the characters all just suspiciously look like family members of her?

 Angst?
 What Angst?: The Wicked Witch of the West reacts two ways upon discovering her sister's death: wariness that Dorothy must be powerful to do that and thus a threat to her, and then eagerness to claim her sister's slippers.
 That her sister is dead doesn't seem to really concern her.

 Well, she's not called the Family-Oriented Witch of the West.